“We’re giving these away because they have been unsealed”. “Share and Like to enter!”. “Comment to get a free sample”.

-Popular brands like Apple, Tesco, Walmart, Samsung, Dell, Disney and Microsoft are often exploited by this type of scam, which uses people’s naivety to help spread itself across Facebook, being passed along by one friend to another.
+Popular brands like Apple, Tesco, Walmart, Argos, Samsung, Dell, Disney and Microsoft are often exploited by this type of scam, which uses people’s gullibility to help spread itself across Facebook, being passed along by one friend to another.

-Such scams will typically require users perform certain steps in order to win (or become eligible) to win the prize on offer.
+These cons will typically require users perform certain steps in order to “win” (or become eligible to win.)
 These steps will often include some of the below…

 – sharing/commenting/liking a post